totalnoMartina/irish-macrame/README.md

 ## Features

 ## General Features
-- Main Navigation on the right hand side, supposing the users are more rigght-handed si it is easier access on mobile versions. -- procide images of Navigation
+- Main Navigation on the right hand side, supposing the users are more rigght-handed so it is easier to manage and access on mobile versions. -- provide images of Navigation
 - Main Logo and Homepage/landing page (add some text if Marika agrees)
 - Main Shopping button outlined in the middle of the homepage as the most obvious thing to do next, to shop for macrames
 - Products page with listed items for sale and option to add likes to items on this page without entering the detailed part of the page (will consider if i need liking also inside detailed page) and the detailed product page with ability to add products in the shopping cart